danse-inelastic/pyre/docs/pyreTutorials.rst

     print "Hello World!"

-In this tutorial we will build the pyre application step-by-step by gradually adding structure to this simple application, and explain the reasons why those structures are needed.
+In this tutorial we build a pyre application step-by-step, gradually adding structure and explaining why those structures are needed.

 .. _helloworld1: